 As a result of the reverse merger, the acquired assets and assumed liabilities of CSI were remeasured and recognized at fair value as of the acquisition date.
 The total purchase price represents the fair value of the Company common stock held by legacy CSI shareholders at the time of the merger (2,429,341 shares of common stock).
-The fair value of this purchase consideration was \$19,872,000 using the publicly traded Company stock price at the merger date, which is allocated at the merger date between the liability associated with the Company's obligation to pay legacy CSI shareholders cash as part of the contingent value rights ("CVRs") discussed below and equity based on their respective fair values (Level 3 fair values).
+The fair value of this purchase consideration was \$19,872,000 using the publicly traded Company stock price at the merger date, which is allocated at the merger date between the liability associated with the Company's obligation to pay legacy CSI shareholders cash as part of the CVRs discussed below and equity based on their respective fair values (Level 3 fair values).

 The merger agreement also included the execution of CVR agreements with holders of record of CSI stock at the close of business on March 25, 2022.
-Each shareholder of record received one contractual non-transferable CVR per share of common stock held, which entitles the holders of the CVRs to receive a portion of the cash, cash equivalents, investments and net proceeds of any divestiture, assignment, or other disposition of all legacy assets of CSI and/or its legacy subsidiaries, JDL and Ecessa, that are related to CSI's pre-merger business, assets, and properties that occur during the 24-month period following the closing of the merger.
+Each shareholder of record received one contractual non-transferable CVR per share of common stock held, which entitles the holders of the CVRs to receive a portion of the cash, cash equivalents, investments and net proceeds of any divestiture, assignment, or other disposition of all legacy assets of CSI and/or its legacy subsidiaries, JDL and Ecessa, that are related to CSI's pre-merger business, assets, and properties, including the sale of JDL and Ecessa, that occur during the 24-month period following the closing of the merger.
 As of the merger date, the fair value of the CVR liability was estimated at \$18,277,000, a Level 3 fair value, which was determined based on the provisional fair value of the tangible and definite-lived intangibles assets of CSI discussed below.
-The CVR liability will be adjusted to fair value each reporting period.
+The CVR liability is adjusted to fair value each reporting period.
 The Company is required to review the availability of funds for disbursement to CVR holders on a quarterly basis, starting on June 30, 2022.
 If the funds available are less than \$200,000, then the amount gets aggregated with the next payment.
 The assets and liabilities of CSI were recorded within the IT Solutions & Services segment and reporting unit as of the merger date at their respective fair value.
+On August 3, 2022, the Company announced a distribution of \$3.60 per CVR, or \$8,745,628 in total, which distribution commenced on August 12, 2022.
+Remaining legacy assets to be sold include JDL and Ecessa, the Company's IT Solutions & Services operating segment.